Welcome to Captain Noah’s Sanibel Island and Fort Myers Fishing Charters!

-Above Is my new boat!
-The group above consisted of 3 dads and 3 daughters.
+Above is the Privateer.
+The group consisted of 3 dads and 3 daughters.
 We stopped at a small island inside Sanibel and snapped this photo.

 Above Snook caught on an amazingly pretty sunny winter day.
 Biggest snook she had ever caught.
 Snook fishing in the Sanibel and Ft Myers area has always been very productive.
 This snook was caught in February of 2013, and I have seen a steady increase in the Snook population since our crazy cold winter of 2010.
 In 2010 we had 15 days without reaching 70 degrees, with water temperatures dipping and staying in the 40’s.
 That cold weather caused a massive fish kill, especially Snook.
 Since that cold winter the population has steadily increased and we have been enjoying catching and releasing this awesome fish.

 Sanibel Island could be the perfect place for family vacations.
 Thank goodness Sanibel Island was incorporated.
 The intent, to preserve its natural state and avoid over development.
 Now I must admit Sanibel has changed with the passing years, but could have turned into another concrete high rise island.
 Instead the majority of Sanibel has been left natural, which visitors from all over the world have come to appreciate.
 This idea of keeping things natural has also blessed Sanibel’s surrounding waters.
 Endless miles of natural mangrove shorelines and picturesque gulf front beaches are the perfect backdrop for a days fishing charter.